ARosenswie/DengAI_final/README.md

  - Support Vector Machine.

 10. Compare all results of the models and choose which one to use for submission.
+ RMSE and MAE for San Juan:
 ![San Juan results](sj_new_20.png)

-11. Run the model chosen with all the train data.
+11. Run the model chosen with all the train data (not splitting Train/Test).

 12. Run the test data with the output of the model.